davidmowrer/learn_command_line_exercises/chapter_5/Readme.md

 Alternative "english"

-1. Can you cd into the temp directory? cd temp
+1. Can you cd into the tmp directory? cd tmp

-2. Why don't we go into the temp directory?
+2. Why don't we go into the tmp directory?
+    The /tmp directory has files we don't want to change

-3. Can you go to the slash temp directory?
+3. Can you go to the slash tmp directory?
-  Yes. cd learn_command_line_exercises/temp
+  Yes. cd /tmp

-4. Can you go to the slash temp slash log directory?
+4. Can you go to the slash tmp slash log directory?
-  Yes.  cd learn_command_line_exercises/temp/log
+  Yes.  cd /tmp/log

 5. What does the .. argument to cd do?
   The cd .. goes back to the previous directory(backward not forwards)